HackCTorg/Transportation-Hackathon-2023/README.md

 See the [**wiki**](https://github.com/HackCTorg/Transportation-Hackathon-2023/wiki) for all the details!
 PLEASE NOTE: The wiki is still a work in progress, but we are working to supply you with all the challenge details and data we can give you prior to the event.

-Hackathon project repositories will eventually appear on the [HackTheSolarSystem organization page](https://github.com/HackTheSolarSystem)
+Hackathon project repositories will eventually appear on the [Transportation-Hackathon-2023 organization page](https://github.com/Transportation-Hackathon-2023)